Built-in Plugin

 mergeType: merge

-When a PR on branch main
+When a PR on the main branch triggers the pull_request.mergeable

 strategy.
-After auto merge, it will trigger push
+After the automatic merge, a push

 and publish